 Symptoms include a fever, cough and shortness of breath.
 Some may suffer from a mild illness and recover easily, while in other cases, infection can progress to pneumonia.
 Reports suggest that the elderly, those with weakened immune systems, diabetes, cancer and chronic lung disease are the most susceptible to serious illness and death.
 Symptoms can appear in as few as two days after infection or as long as 14 days.

-Employers should remember that they have a duty of care towards their employees and should take reasonable steps to protect the health and safety of their workforce, preventing them from exposing themselves to unnecessary risk.
-In this case, that may include not putting them in a position, for example, travel to a certain area, in which they could become infected by the virus itself.
+Employer duties Employers should remember that they have a duty of care towards their employees and should take reasonable steps to protect the health and safety of their workforce, preventing them from exposing themselves to unnecessary risk.

 What should you do in the workplace?

-Encourage staff to stay healthy by communicating how to avoid infection through good hygiene and social distancing.
+Encourage all staff, whether working from home or attending the workplace, to stay healthy and communicate how to avoid spreading infection through good hygiene and social distancing.
 Guidance on managing coronavirus issues at work

-As the UK faces a coronavirus pandemic, the effects of which could last months.
+Complete a coronavirus essential business risk assessment and put plans for emergency management into action.
 Organisations should recognise the need to have a separate pandemic recovery plan and procedure which focuses on a short-term recovery programme.
-Consider your supply chain and procurement

 Useful feature articles